 While a testamentary trust has low upfront costs, the fees from probate court can add up.
 The trustee needs to meet with the probate court annually until the beneficiary receives the assets.
 If the trust endures for many years, the court fees can eat up a significant chunk of money.

 Creating a trust after death can also cause its own problems.
 The trustee may be unsure how to interpret the provisions and can no longer ask the settlor.
 The trustee might not even want the responsibility.
 In this case, any family member can volunteer or the court can appoint a trustee.
 However, this might be against the settlor’s wishes.
 But he or she no longer has the ability to contest, since he or she is dead.

-Many may think trusts are reserved for the wealthy, but they actually hold value for many different kinds of people.
+Many may think trusts are best for the wealthy, but they actually hold value for many different kinds of people.
 In turn, you may want to speak with a financial advisor or estate planning attorney about how a trust could be worked into your plans.
-A testamentary trust is one option that could be utilized, though there are many other types of trusts you could take advantage of instead.
+A testamentary trust is one option that could be helpful, though there are many other types of trusts you could take advantage of instead.
 Of course, you should also have a will laid out for anything not included in your trust.

 Tips for Estate Planning